cdap-guides/cdap-twitter-ingest-guide/README.rst

 You will build a CDAP application that consumes data from the public Twitter feed and computes the average tweet size.
 You will:

-- Build a a realtime
+- Build a real time
   `Flow <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/flows-flowlets/flows.html>`__
-  to process tweets in realtime;
+  to process tweets in real time;
 - Use a Flowlet from the `cdap-pack-twitter <https://github.com/caskdata/cdap-packs>`__ library that uses the `Twitter4j <http://twitter4j.org/>`__ library to connect the Flow and Twitter stream;